3d-partons/partons/doc/markdown/partons_new_module.md

 ```cpp
 virtual void f() = 0;
 ```
 Formally, you do not need to implement other virtual functions, unless you want to change their default behavior defined in the mother class.
-However, it is highly recommended to do so, which is imposes by the execution chain explained in the next remark.
+However, it is highly recommended to do so, which is imposes by the execution chain explained in the next bullet.
 * Be aware of the execution chain whenever the inheritance is involved.
 Whenever needed, keep the scheme illustrated by the following example, which allows to call all implementations of a given function that are defined in the abstract classes:
 ```cpp
 #include <iostram>